rust-lang/cargo/src/doc/src/reference/config.md

 [net]
 retry = 2                   # maximum number of network retries
-retry-max-time = "10s"      # maximum time between each exponential backoff retries retry-delay = "10ms"        # if present, override backoff time with a constant git-fetch-with-cli = true   # use the `git` executable for git operations offline = true              # do not access the network
+retry-max-time = "10s"      # maximum time between each exponential backoff retries git-fetch-with-cli = true   # use the `git` executable for git operations offline = true              # do not access the network